sesopenko/how_sean_uses_comfyui/README.md

 2. Upscale frames with [Real-Esrgan](https://github.com/xinntao/Real-ESRGAN) to 2x (4x is too big for GMFSS Fortuna).
     1. `realesrgan -i input\ -o output\ -n realesrgan-x4plus -s 2`
     2. Sip a coffee while listening to the coils in my PC make strange buzzing sounds.
+    3. Rename output to be just numbers using Smart Rename
 3. Interpolate frames to 60fps with GMFSS Fortuna
     1. Move scaled frames directory to git folder of GMFSS Fortuna
     2. All files must be named "####".png.
-If there are any letters in the filenames then it will fail.
+If there are any letters in the filenames, before the extension, then it will fail.
     3. `venv\Scripts\activate`
     4. `python inference_video.py --img=input\ --scale=1.0 --multi=2 --union`
     5. Sip a coffee while listening to the sound of my GPU fans.

+## Copyright

+Copyright (c) Sean Esopenko 2023